Header image

 Springbrook Room - In-Person Only

-7:30 AM - 8:30 AM
+7:30 AM - 8:30 AM Registration & Exhibition Open

-9:00 AM - 10:00 AM Promise and Pressure: How Digital Innovation is Reshaping Mental Health
+9:05 AM - 10:05 AM Promise and Pressure: How Digital Innovation is Reshaping Mental Health

-Maureen Abbott, Mental Health Commission of Canada
+Maureen Abbott, Director of Innovation, Mental Health Commission of Canada

 10:30 AM - 11:00 AM

-MORNING TEA WITH EXHIBITORS
+~ MORNING TEA ~

 - IN-PERSON ONLY -

-Workshop 3
+Workshop 3 - Springbrook Room

 Chair:

-11:00 AM - 12:30 PM Beyond the Clutter: A trauma-informed approach to Understanding Hoarding Disorder
+11:00 AM - 12:30 PM Beyond the Clutter: A Trauma-informed Approach to Understanding Hoarding Disorder

 Debbie Graham, Inside Out Recovery